 A student must earn a minimum of 12 credits in this category.
-Included in this must be a minimum of 8 credits in at least two disciplines of Natural Sciences (including one laboratory science with an emphasis on scientific methodology) or a 10 credit laboratory science sequence in which at least one course has an emphasis on scientific methodology, and a minimum of 3 credits of Mathematical Sciences.
+Included in this must be a minimum of eight credits in at least two disciplines (see "Disciplines") of natural sciences (including one laboratory science with an emphasis on scientific methodology) or a 10 credit laboratory science sequence in which at least one course has an emphasis on scientific methodology, and a minimum of three credits of mathematicalsciences.
 No more than 16 credits in this category can be applied to the breadth requirement of 40 credits.